tymscar/tymscar/README.md

 Previously I was a Visualisation Engineer for Jaguar Land Rover.

-I love writing code, configuring \*nix computers, playing video games and taking photos
+I love writing code, configuring \*nix computers, playing video games and taking photos.

-I'm fascinated with everything science related so if you want to geek out, get in touch with me 💻
+I'm fascinated with everything science related so if you want to geek out, get in touch with me 💻.

 ### 📬 Get in Touch